-- 7.31.6 The Licensed Charity may use Proceeds to pay employees for more than one (1) position at the Licensed Charity and/or Sub-charities if: - a) the duties are not completed during simultaneous timeframes; and - b) the AGLC approves the individuals receiving the proposed remuneration beforehand. - 7.31.7 The Licensed Charity must maintain a ledger, spreadsheet or database for all positions paid with Proceeds by the Licensed Charity and Sub-charities that contains the following information: - a) employee name; - b) position title; - c) employer (Licensed Charity or Sub-charity name); - d) date of employment; - e) date of termination (if applicable); and - f) total approved remuneration (including benefits). - 7.31.8 Detailed position descriptions signed by the employee who holds the position and an appropriate individual of authority must be maintained by the Licensed Charity or Sub-charity for all employees remunerated with Proceeds. - 7.31.9 Proceeds may be used to pay honorariums at meetings only if the duties performed are essential to the Licensed Charity or Sub-charity's program delivery and record of attendance and meeting minutes are maintained.
-Employees and members of a Licensed Charity or Sub-charity cannot collect honorariums for attending meetings (amended April 2016). - 7.31.10 All remuneration paid is subject to audit by the AGLC. - 7.31.11 A full accounting of disbursements for the remuneration of employees or contractors of the Licensed Charity and Sub-charities or other individuals must be maintained.
-All disbursements must be supported by appropriate
+- 7.31.6 The licensed charity may use proceeds to pay employees for more than one position at the licensed charity and/or sub-charities if: - a) the duties are not completed during simultaneous timeframes; and - b) AGLC approves the individuals receiving the proposed remuneration beforehand. - 7.31.7 The licensed charity must maintain a ledger, spreadsheet or database for all positions paid with proceeds by the licensed charity and sub-charities that contains the following information: - a) employee name; - b) position title; - c) employer (licensed charity and sub-charity name); - d) date of employment; - e) date of termination (if applicable); and - f) total approved remuneration (including benefits). - 7.31.8 Detailed position descriptions signed by the employee who holds the position and an appropriate individual of authority must be maintained by the licensed charity and sub-charity for all employees remunerated with proceeds. - 7.31.9 Proceeds may be used to pay honorariums at meetings only if the duties performed are essential to the licensed charity and sub-charity's program delivery and record of attendance and meeting minutes are maintained.
+Employees and members of a licensed charity and sub-charity cannot collect honorariums for attending meetings (Amended Apr 2016). - 7.31.10 All remuneration paid is subject to audit by AGLC.